Licton Springs K-8

 • Rites of Passage – an eighth grade transformative outdoor education program

 Art Program: Elementary students have art class once per week.
-Middle school students may have art/music on alternating days for a quarter or semester.
+Middle school students may have art/music on alternating days.
 Many of our students consider themselves artists and they love to draw anime, make sculptures, or paint.

 Physical Education: Our physical education class focuses on lifetime and individual fitness and collaborative games.
 We have a beautiful gym, all new equipment, and a bouldering wall.